MAKERS | THE AMERICAS | MEXICO | WAX

 How do you plan, prepare and create?

-We receive wax blocks from the neighbouring state of Chiapas.
-We have to purify the wax first, so we melt it and pour water and lemon, which makes the dirt to go down to the bottom.
+We receive wax blocks from the neighboring state of Chiapas.
+We have to purify the wax, so we melt it and pour water and lemon, which makes the dirt go down to the bottom.
 We solidify it and scrape the dirt with a knife.
-We let it dry under the sun: then we cut it, melt it again and extract thin slabs that are layed down in bushes, so they can start whitening.
-When the wax is white, we repeat the cleaning process, and then we cut portions.
+We let it dry under the sun, then we cut it, melt it and extract thin slabs that are laid down in bushes so they can start whitening.
+When the wax is white, we repeat the cleaning, and then cut portions.
 This is when we start painting the wax.
 We try to use as much natural pigment as possible.
-When coloured, we clean it one more time before having the material ready to start shaping the wax into petals.
+When colored, we clean it one more time before the wax is ready to be shaped into petals.

 Who or what most influences your work?